rosebyte/dotnet-muxer/README.md

 # dotnet-muxer

-A smart dispatcher that routes `dotnet` invocations to the right runtime/SDK based on context.
+A dispatcher that routes `dotnet` invocations to the right runtime/SDK based on context.
 Built primarily to make **VS Code work properly with [Arcade](https://github.com/dotnet/arcade)-based repositories** that ship their own local .NET SDK in `.dotnet/`.

 ## The Problem